stella8890lee-crypto/petstellation/src/content/blog/puppy-potty-training.md

 ### 📍 Step 1: Designate a Fixed Potty Spot

-Outdoor training: same spot every time.
-Indoor training: puppy pads + gradual reduction.
+**Outdoor training:** Take your puppy to the same spot (grass/tree) each time.
+Smell cues help them understand what to do.
+**Indoor training:**
+- Use an exercise pen and fully line the floor with puppy pads
+- Gradually reduce the pads to one over time

+**Potty Pad Reduction Plan:**

 | Time Period | Potty Pad Setup |
 |------------|----------------|